Quantum measurement incompatibility in subspaces

 where $\sigma_{\vec{a}}$ are positive operators with the property $\sum_{\vec{a}}\sigma_{\vec{a}}=\tr_A(\varrho_{AB})=:\varrho_B$.
 The operators $\sigma_{\vec{a}}$ are referred to as the local hidden states, and with the marginalisation in Eq.~\eqref{eqn:LHS}, they form a local hidden state model for the state assemblage $\sigma_{a_x|x}$.
 The latter is then called unsteerable.
 If no such model can be constructed, the assemblage is steerable.
 It has turned out that the existence of a local hidden state model is equivalent to the joint measurability of the corresponding ``pretty good measurements'' $M_{a_x|x}:=\varrho_B^{-1/2}\sigma_{a_x|x}\varrho_B^{-1/2}$~\cite{UBGP15}.
 On the contrary, if $\sigma_{a_x|x}$ is steerable, then the pretty good measurement is incompatible.

 With these tools we are ready to explain our construction.
 We start from the counterexample to the stronger Peres conjecture in the two-qutrit case presented in Ref.~\cite{UBGP15}.
 This features a specific bound entangled state $\varrho_{AB}$ which, combined with well-chosen measurements, leads to a steerable assemblage.
-The corresponding pretty good measurements is therefore incompatible.
-Next we show this set of POVMs is in fact incompressible.
+The corresponding pretty good measurements are therefore incompatible.
+This set of POVMs is in fact incompressible.
 That is, a projection onto any possible qubit subspace will necessarily give a jointly measurable set of POVMs.
-To see this, we observe that the corresponding state assemblage can be obtained by simply projecting the bound entangled state to a qubit subspace.
-As $\varrho_{AB}$ is positive under partial transposition~\cite{Per96}, its projection in any qubit subspace necessarily results in a separable state~\cite{HHH96}.
+To see this, we note that the state assemblage corresponding to the truncated measurements can be obtained from the original steering setup by projecting the steered side of the bound entangled state to a qubit subspace.
+As $\varrho_{AB}$ is positive under partial transposition~\cite{Per96}, the state resulting from the local projection is necessarily a separable state~\cite{HHH96}.
 As separable states can only lead to unsteerable assemblages, it follows that the corresponding projected pretty good measurements are jointly measurable, which concludes the proof.